Pledge of Allegiance to Texas

 In all of the US, only seventeen states use a state pledge.
 Pledges like these are independent of the main Pledge of Allegiance.
 One state with its Pledge is the Lone Star State.
 We’ll be talking about Texas and its Pledge of Allegiance.

-This article will tackle everything that pledges allegiance to Texas as relevant today as it was years ago.
-We’ll look through the pledge’s components, the connection to the Texas flag as well as its history.
+This article will explore everything that remains relevant to Texas today, just as it was years ago.
+We’ll look through the pledge’s components, the connection to the Texas flag, as well as its history.
 Let’s dive in!

 The Texas Pledge of Allegiance